QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

     v = (ρ * I - L) \ r
     reshape(v, N, M)

+The ``reshape`` helps to rearrange it back to being two-dimensional.

-To find the stationary distribution, we find the eigenvalue and choose the eigenvector associated with :math:`\lambda=0` .
+To find the stationary distribution, we calculate the eigenvalue and choose the eigenvector associated with :math:`\lambda=0` .

 .. code-block:: julia